Instagram/LibCST/README.rst

     python -m libcst.tool print <some_py_file.py>

-Alternatively you can import LibCST into a Python REPL and use the included parser and pretty printing functions:
+Alternatively, you can import LibCST into a Python REPL and use the included parser and pretty printing functions:

 >>> import libcst as cst